KEY TAKEAWAYS

 PRiSM (Projects integrating Sustainable Methods)

 If you’re a fan of sustainability, this is the method for you.
-PRiSM takes environmental factors into account during the project management process.
+PRiSM considers environmental factors during the project management process.
 It is commonly used for construction, architecture, or landscape projects that impact the environment.
 It can help project managers reduce pollution, eliminate waste, and save energy.

 Six Sigma